-Student Eligibility of the Cumberland County Athletic Procedures Manual states: To be eligible to participate in elementary athletics in Cumberland County Schools, a student must
+Student Eligibility of the Cumberland County Athletic Procedures Manual states: To be eligible to participate in elementary athletics in Cumberland County Schools, a student must:

-- Be less than 15 years of age on August 1 of the school year in question.
-Be less than 13 years of age to be eligible Junior Varsity and be in the sixth grade or below. - Be enrolled at the school where they intend to participate in sports following the Elementary Athletic Procedures Manual. - Have his/her name on the eligibility list submitted to the Coordinator of Elementary Athletics prior to the first game. - For all sports, have a physical examination by a physician as well as proof of insurance and submit a record of such to the school principal prior to first practice.
+- Be less than 15 years of age on August 1st of the school year in question.
+Be less than 13 years of age to be eligible for Junior Varsity, and be in the sixth grade or below. - Be enrolled at the school where they intend to participate in sports following the Elementary Athletic Procedures Manual. - Have his/her name on the eligibility list submitted to the Coordinator of Elementary Athletics prior to the first game. - For all sports, have a physical examination by a physician as well as proof of insurance and submit a record of such to the school principal prior to first practice.
 (Students do not have to have a physical to try out.
-If a student uses school insurance they must carry the 24-hour per day policy.) - Be in regular attendance with no unexcused absences.
+If students use school insurance, they must carry the 24-hour per day policy.) - Be in regular attendance with no unexcused absences.
 A student must be in school the day of the athletic event to be eligible to play. - Not have more than one (1) failing grade for each nine-week period.
-Students who fail to maintain adequate academic standards shall be ineligible for the following nine-week period; effective the day after grade cards go out.
+Students who fail to maintain adequate academic standards shall be ineligible for the following nine-week period; this ineligibility is effective the day after report cards go out.

 All sports and other activities require that students must have good conduct in order to participate.
 Participation in, or attendance at, any school activity requires students to obey school rules, regulations, and policies.
-NOTE: Time for student pick up from extra-curricular activities should be on the web site and on practice schedules sent home with participants each month.
+NOTE: Time for student pick up from extracurricular activities should be on the coach's website and on practice schedules sent home with participants each month.